 Some users don´t pay attention to where they store their NVivo (.nvp/ .nvpx) files and simply open them from the recent project list on the NVivo start screen.
 This can lead to confusion, especially if you have created back-up copies before, as those appear in that list, too.
 But more importantly, storing your file in a "random" place can lead to problems in the long run.

-To rule out whether the problem you experience is connected to the NVivo application or just your particular project file, go ahead and create a copy of the sample project.
-If everything looks fine in the sample project and you can´t replicate the same error there, it´s likely that the problem is only connected to your NVivo project file and not the application.
-Here´s how you can access the sample project in Windows and in Mac.
+To rule out whether the problem you experience is connected to the NVivo application or whether it is project specific, go ahead and create a copy of the Sample Project.
+If everything looks fine in the Sample Project and you can´t replicate the same error/crash there, it´s likely that the problem is only connected to your specific NVivo project file and not the application.
+Here´s how you can access the Sample Project in Windows and in Mac.

-If step 1) and 2) didn´t solve the problem and step 3) helped you to identify where the problem is located, please submit a support request and provide a screenhot of the error message(s) that you receive.
+If steps 1) and 2) didn´t solve the problem and step 3) helped you to identify where the problem is located, please submit a support request and provide a screenshot of the error message(s) that you receive.